node-gh/gh/README.md

 * Fetch pull request and checkout into a new branch `pull-1`.

     ```
-gh pr --number 1 --fetch
+gh pr 1 --fetch
     ```

 * Fech pull request rebasing or merging into the current branch.

     ```
-gh pr --number 1 --fetch --rebase
+gh pr 1 --fetch --rebase
     ```
     ```
-gh pr --number 1 --fetch --merge
+gh pr 1 --fetch --merge
     ```

 ### 3. Merge or rebase